-The General Data Protection Regulation Compliance 2018 - (GDPR)
+General Data Protection Regulation Compliance (GDPR) - and Other Data Protection Laws

-Is your Association or NGO ready for EU's General Data Protection Regulation?
+Is your Association or NGO ready for the EU's General Data Protection Regulation?

 From the GDPR site: